subodhk01/sshell.in/README.md

 ## TODO
 - [ ] Custom decorators for user is_verified check
-- [ ] Signup page and custom view
+- [x] Signup page and custom view
-- [ ] function to send email confirmation mail
+- [x] function to send email confirmation mail
-- [ ] management command to flush expired tokens
+- [x] {Not needed}management command to flush expired tokens